emanners/demo-workflow-master/README.md

 ]
 ```

-> **Note:** This is a truncated response.
-The actual response may contain more events.

 > **Note:** Event status will typically show as "RECEIVED" when initially processed by the API layer, and "COMPLETED" after being processed by the workflow processor.